allthingslinux/code-of-conduct/README.md

 Examples of moderation expectations:

-Mild: Users may be asked by moderators to adhere to guidelines
+Mild: Members may be asked by Moderators to adhere to guidelines

-Medium: Users may be brought into tickets and talk with moderators about actions
+Medium: Members may be brought into tickets and talk with Moderators about actions

-Severe: Users with severe infractions may be recieve mutes from 10 minutes to 3
+Severe: Members with severe infractions may be receive mutes from 10 minutes to 3

 ### 2.5.
 “On” and “Off” topic